-Stefano Romagnoli is an architect currently studying a Master of Landscape Architecture at Harvard University, USA and is a recipient of a LafargeHolcim Research in Practice Grant (RPG).
-This research project will include a territorial strategy for tidal energy in Argentina, together with the development of new activities link to this renewable energy and the design of pilot projects along the Patagonian coast.
+His RPG project includes a territorial strategy for tidal energy in Argentina, together with the development of new activities link to this renewable energy and the design of pilot projects along the Patagonian coast.

 His interest in landscape architecture stems from the pursuit of finding links between architecture and renewable energies, while strongly considering ecology and territory.
 He is also highly interested in responses to global issues including global warming, sea level rise, energy, and pollution – particularly in projects that are able to generate multi-dimensional performance across economic, social, ecological and infrastructural aspects at a city, regional and/or national level.

-He studied architecture at the Universidad Nacional de Córdoba (UNC), Argentina and graduated in 2016.
+He obtained a Master in Landscape Architecture from the GSD (2019) and a Bachelor of Architecture from the Universidad Nacional de Córdoba (UNC), Argentina (2016).
 He was a teaching fellow in architecture at UNC during and after his studies.

 He has conducted studios for three years with Taller Mediterraneo and worked in several architecture firms including AFT Arquitectos.